thijoubert/chulapa/collections/_posts/2021-07-19-PowerPlatform-TenantIsolation.md

 My first thought was that the user should have been blocked by the conditional access policy when the connection was created.

 Going back to the [definition of a connector](https://docs.microsoft.com/en-us/connectors/connectors) ("proxy or a wrapper around an API that allows the underlying service to talk to Microsoft Power Automate, Microsoft Power Apps, and Azure Logic Apps"), the behavior actually looks quite normal.
-The connection is not made to the Power Automate service, but to the API behind the connector.
+The **connection is not made to the Power Automate service, but to the API behind the connector**.

 We can see in the sign-in logs that the connection to the :